 Measures of Student Outcomes

-The purpose of the guidance documents is to highlight possible approaches for districts and BOCES to consider when constructing their approach to select measures of student outcomes for use in specialized service professional evaluations.
-To access the guidance, please click here.
+Guidance documents are available to highlight possible approaches for districts and BOCES to consider when selecting their measures of student outcomes for use in specialized service professional evaluation systems.

 The Colorado State Model Evaluation System Training Toolkit ensures schools, districts and BOCES have access to the latest information and resources to support staff trainings.
-Each PowerPoint may be used to customize your presentation and any companion resources necessary to complete the training.
-To access the training materials, please click here.
+All materials found on the website are completely customizable in order to reflect district/BCES values and needs.

-For questions regarding the specialized service professionals pilot, please contact Courtney Cabrera at Cabrera_C@cde.state.co.us or 303-866-2332.
+For questions regarding the evaluation of specialized service professionals, please contact Courtney Cabrera.